Five Year Construction Plan

 – Funding allocated by state legislative action to complete specific bridge construction projects on any county, township, or municipal roadway within the county.
 Bridge bonding is normally allocated only after a complete set of bridge design plans has been developed.

-– On June 13, 2017 the Wright County Board of Commissioners adopted a resolution implementing a special half-percent (1/2) % County-wide sales tax to fund transportation improvements.
-The sales tax is approved for a five-year period and the list of projects and map of projects can be found by clicking here
+– On June 13, 2017, the Wright County Board of Commissioners adopted a resolution implementing a special half-percent (1/2) % County-wide sales tax to fund transportation improvements.
+The sales tax was extended through December 31, 2022, by the Wright County Board on February 15, 2022.
+An updated map of projects can be found here.